GPA and GPA weighting

 Grade Point Average (GPA)

 The Ontario Medical School Application Service’s (OMSAS) Grading System Conversion Table [PDF) is used to calculate GPA with your grades from all undergraduate courses completed on a full-time basis.
-All grades are included in a single GPA, including grades from multiple degree programs, multiple universities and/or from full-time non-degree undergraduate study.
-Part-time and summer courses* are counted towards meeting the prerequisite and degree requirements but they will not be included in the GPA calculation.
+All grades are included in a single GPA, including grades from multiple degree programs, multiple universities, full-time summer courses, and/or from full-time non-degree undergraduate study.
+Part-time courses are counted towards meeting the prerequisite and degree requirements but they will not be included in the GPA calculation.
 Grades are not weighted differently based on your year of study.

 Weighted GPA Formula (wGPA)